The complexity of approximating averages on bounded-degree graphs: Introduction

 On the $\Delta$-regular tree, the hard-core model undergoes a phase transition at the critical point $\lambda_c(\Delta)=\tfrac{(\Delta-1)^{\Delta-1}}{(\Delta-2)^{\Delta}}$.
 When $\lambda\leq\lambda_c(\Delta)$ there is a unique infinite-volume Gibbs measure on the $\Delta$-regular tree (roughly, this corresponds to the decay of the ``influence'' of the leaves on the root), whereas when $\lambda>\lambda_c(\Delta)$ there is non-uniqueness, i.e., there are multiple infinite-volume Gibbs measures.

 There is an interesting computational phase transition for graphs of maximum degree $\Delta$ that occurs at this same tree threshold.
 For all constant $\Delta$, all $\lambda<\lambda_c(\Delta)$, all graphs of maximum degree $\Delta$, there is an $\fptas$ for the partition function~\cite{Weitz}.
 On the other side, for all $\Delta\geq 3$, all $\lambda>\lambda_c(\Delta)$, there is no $\fpras$ for approximating the partition function on graphs of maximum degree $\Delta$, unless NP$=$RP~\cite{Sly10,SlySun,GSVIsing}.
+However, hardness of computing partition functions does not imply hardness of computing averages in the Gibbs distribution; see the case of the antiferromagnetic Ising model with no external field discussed in Section~\ref{sec:Ising}.

 We prove that computing the average independent set size also undergoes a computational phase transition at the tree critical point $\lambda_c(\Delta)$.
-As before, Weitz's algorithmic result~\cite{Weitz} yields, for all constant~$\Delta$, all~$\lambda<\lambda_c(\Delta)$, all graphs~$G$ of maximum degree~$\Delta$, an $\fptas$ for the average independent set size $\Mc(G)$.
+As before, Weitz's algorithmic result~\cite{Weitz} yields, for all constant~$\Delta$, all~$\lambda<\lambda_c(\Delta)$, all graphs~$G$ of maximum degree~$\Delta$, an $\fptas$ for the average independent set size $\Mc(G)$ (more generally, an approximate sampling algorithm implies an algorithm for approximating averages).
 We prove that this result is optimal: when $\lambda>\lambda_c(\Delta)$ there is no $\fptas$ for the average independent set size.

 \begin{theorem} Let $\Delta\geq 3$ be an integer and $\lambda>\lambda_c(\Delta)$.
 Then, for graphs $G$ of maximum degree $\Delta$, there is no $\fptas$ for computing the average independent-set size in the hard-core distribution $\mu_{G;\lambda}$, unless \emph{P=NP}. \end{theorem} In fact, our inapproximability result for general $\lambda>\lambda_c(\Delta)$ is stronger, it actually precludes approximation algorithms with factors of $1\pm \tfrac{\delta}{\log n}$, where $n$ is the number of the vertices of the input graph and $\delta$ is an appropriate constant, see Theorem~\ref{thm:maingen2} below for the precise statement.
 For a dense set of $\lambda$, we actually obtain constant-factor inapproximability (analogously to Theorem~\ref{thm:mainind1}). \begin{theorem} Let $\Delta\geq 3$ be an integer.
 Then, for every real $\lambda>\lambda_c(\Delta)$ and $\epsilon>0$, there is an algebraic number $\widehat{\lambda}$ with $|\widehat{\lambda}-\lambda|\leq \epsilon$ and a constant $C=C(\widehat{\lambda},\Delta)>1$ such that, for graphs $G$ of maximum degree $\Delta$, there is no poly-time $C$-approximation algorithm for computing the average independent-set size of $G$ in the hard-core distribution $\mu_{G;\widehat{\lambda}}$, unless \emph{P=NP}. \end{theorem}